 In my spare time I enjoy walking in the beautiful East Sussex countryside and going to the theatre and cinema.
 I also absolutely love to read, which I do every day.

-Mrs Williams-Finch - (Inclusion Manager)
+Mrs Williams-Finch - (Inclusion Manager and SENCo)

 In my spare time, I pursue my love of art and craft through my daughter; I am forever up to my elbows in paint and glue!
 If I’m not creating at home, I like to visit galleries, markets and good coffee shops!

 I joined Cross in Hand in January 2014 as a Year 2 teacher.
 I have loved teaching at the school, the children are so responsive and the other staff very supportive.
 It is a very happy place to be working in.
 With my recent background being in Early Years, I looked forward to being able to move down to Reception and to all the challenges of being part of one of the first chapters in a child’s school career!

 When not working, I spend time with my family.
 We love to go walking on the Ashdown Forest – especially if the ice-cream van is there!
 I also love gardening and cooking.